ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 {% endcodeblock %}

-Using the [laws of Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra#Laws) and the rules formulated above I've reduced the circuit to 9 gates (down from 42!).
+Using the [laws of Boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra#Laws) and the rules formulated above I've reduced the circuit to nine gates (down from 42!).
-We actually can't simplify it any further.
+We actually couldn't simplify it any further.

 ## Next: Circuit Minimization